Those of you who have been following this blog for a while have read these words before:

 During your travels, we want you to give all of this money away in whatever way you want.
 You can give it here in the U.S., or in some foreign land.
-You can be serious in your giving, or be totally crazy, funny or hare-brained.
+You can be serious in your giving, or be crazy, funny, or hare-brained.
 You can give it away visibly or anonymously.
 You can plan how you are going to do it, or just give it spontaneously in the moment.
-You can give it to people, to children, to animals or the environment.
+You can give it to people, to children, to animals, or to the environment.
 You can give it all away at once or you can spread it out and give a little bit here, a little bit there.
 You can give it away in any combination above.
 We don’t care!

 We do, however, have three simple rules:

-Rule #1: Don’t over think it!
+Rule #1: Don’t overthink it!

 Don’t stress about doing the “best thing” with the money.
 Don’t dwell on all of the world’s ills and feel pressure to try to fix them.
 We want you, instead, to listen to your soul.
 Give the money away in any way that makes you come alive.